Scar Tissue Treatment & Management Tips

 Laser therapy – Laser therapy is less invasive than surgery, however, it requires multiple laser treatment sessions over a period of time.

-Surgery – It might sound unusual to have surgery to remove the effects of a previous surgery, but scar tissue on the skin could be reduced or eliminated through a cosmetic procedure.
+Surgery – It might sound unusual to have revision surgery to remove the effects of a previous surgery, but scar tissue on the skin could be reduced or eliminated through a cosmetic procedure.
 This is a more common choice among people who have suffered severe burns or intense accidents.
-Of course, with any surgery, there is a risk for additional scarring so you should always consult with a trusted healthcare provider before proceeding with this option.
+Of course, with any surgical procedure, there is a risk for additional scar tissue formation so you should always consult with a trusted healthcare provider before proceeding with this option.

 Compression – Compression wraps (found at any drug store) can help decrease the inflammation around the affected tissues, while also reducing pain.
 Again, you should be sure to consult with your healthcare provider before applying any kind of pressure to the affected area so you don’t cause any additional irritation.
 Other types of therapeutic compression include prescriptive garments with symmetrical pressure, such as for a deep burn, or compression to assist circulation around a healing wound bed.